FZ-P/git-initt/README.md

 # git-initt
-this is my school task
+this is my school task.
 Author - Fatema Zohora Prianka